CEI-lab/ece3400-2017/docs/tutorials/readme.md

 **Making Tutorials**

-Making tutorials is a great way to earn extra credit.
+* Making tutorials is a great way to earn extra credit.
 Please confer with the professor before starting.
 [Here's a brief tutorial on making tutorials](./tutorials.md), with a list of possible tutorials we'd like to add.
+* Also, here is a fantastic [tutorial from Stanford on how to make interactive tutorials](http://www.redblobgames.com/making-of/line-drawing/)

 **Related to Control**